vstojkovic/bugle/README.md

 game.
 * **Flexible BattlEye usage.** Just like with Funcom launcher, you can configure BUGLE to enable or disable BattlEye.
 However, you can also tell BUGLE to use it "only when required".
 In this mode, BattlEye will be enabled only if you join a server that requires it.
-NOTE: For the moment, BUGLE does not do this properly when you click on the "Continue" button on the main launcher page, and will launch with BattlEye disabled.

 ## Roadmap